felixlopz/hubrise-test-task/content/apps/pixelpoint/en/understanding-logs.md

 * `Member`

-Finally, the `DebugMode` node only appears if debug mode is selected from the Configuration page and the value associated with this node will be `1` in this case.
+Finally, the `DebugMode` node only appears if **debug mode** is selected from the **Configuration page** and the value associated with this node will be `1` in this case.

 ### The EOIAuthenticationToken Node

-This node has a single value that represents the PixelPoint API token saved in PixelPoint Bridge.
+This node has a single value that represents the **PixelPoint API token** saved in PixelPoint Bridge.
 For more information, see [Setup](/apps/pixelpoint/getting-started/#setup).

 ### The Transaction Node

 The `Transaction` node and its subnodes are especially relevant to diagnose possible problems in the request.
 The main subnodes of interest are:

-* `SaleTypeNum`: The service type associated with the order.
+* `SaleTypeNum`: The **service type** associated with the order.
 For more information, see [Setting Service Types](/apps/pixelpoint/mapping-pos-codes/setting-service-types).

-* `ScheduleTime`: If present, it indicates the date and time the order should be delivered or expected to be ready for collection.
+* `ScheduleTime`: If present, it indicates the **date and time** the order should be delivered or expected to be ready for collection.
 It is not present if the customer does not specify the time for collection, or if delivery is scheduled within 30 minutes of the order or as soon as possible.

 * `Items`: Must contain at least one `Item` node.
 For each `Item` node, the following subnodes are generally present:
-  * `ProdNum`: The unique product code that is associated with the product in your EPOS catalog.
+  * `ProdNum`: The **unique product code** that is associated with the product in your EPOS catalog.
 For more information, see Setting the Product Catalog.
-  * `CouponNum`: The unique product code associated with a discount in your EPOS catalog.
-CouponNum and ProdNum are mutually exclusive, therefore only one must be present inside the Item node.
+  * `CouponNum`: The **unique product code** associated with a discount in your EPOS catalog. `CouponNum` and `ProdNum` are mutually exclusive, therefore only one must be present inside the `Item` node.
-  * `CostEach`: The cost of each Item.
+  * `CostEach`: The **cost** of each Item.
-  * `Quantity`: The product quantity ordered by the customer.
+  * `Quantity`: The product **quantity** ordered by the customer.
-  * `ItemId` and `ParentId`: Integer numbers used together to identify products from options.
-For more information, see Recognising Products and Options.
+  * `ItemId` and `ParentId`: **Integer numbers** used together to identify products from options.
+For more information, see [Recognising Products and Options](/apps/pixelpoint/understanding-logs/#recognising-products-and-options).
-  *  `ComboItemId`: It is present when the product is part of a deal.
+  *  `ComboItemId`: It is present when the product is **part of a deal**.
 The value associated with this key represents the code for the deal in your EPOS catalog.
 For more information, see Setting the Product Catalog.
-  *  `PriceApplied`: This value is always 13.
+  *  `PriceApplied`: This value is always **13**.

-* `Payment`: This node and its subnodes specify the information about the payment.
+* `Payment`: This node and its subnodes **specify the information** about the **payment**.
 It is missing if the order is not paid online, so that the transaction remains open in the EPOS system.
 The transaction will be closed only when the customer pays upon delivery of collection.
 The following subnodes are generally present:
   * `MethodNumber`: The code associated with the payment method in the PixelPoint EPOS.
 For more information, see Payment Methods.
-  * `AuthType`: This value is always 114.
+  * `AuthType`: This value is always **114**.
   * `Tender`: The total amount paid.

-* `CustomRecFooter`: When the order is paid upon delivery, the Payment node is not created and the payment method name is encoded in this node.
+* `CustomRecFooter`: When the order is paid upon delivery, the `Payment` node is not created and the payment method name is encoded in this node.

 ### Recognising Products and Options